tiramiseb/quickonf/docs/content/frontpage.md

 You may execute it whenever you want, to check your system is configured as needed or to fix some configuration you should not have changed.

-After reinstalling your system, you simply have to run _Quickonf_ and voilà, your system is reconfigured exactly how you had it before (as long as your configuration is described in your _Quickonf_ configuration file, of course)!
+After reinstalling your system or anytime you want, you simply have to run _Quickonf_ and voilà, your system is (re)configured exactly how you had it before (as long as your configuration is described in your _Quickonf_ configuration file, of course)!

 ## Example overview